-An organization sponsored by a number of U.S. gas companies to investigate new sources of supply and new uses (applications) for natural gas for the benefit of gas consumers and general public.
+An organization sponsored by a number of U.S. gas companies to investigate new sources of supply and new uses (applications) for natural gas for the benefit of gas consumers and the general public.

-Pipelines and pumping units used to bring oil or gas from production leases by separate lines to a central point, such as a tank farm or a trunk pipeline.
+Pipelines and pumping units are used to bring oil or gas from production leases by separate lines to a central point, such as a tank farm or a trunk pipeline.

 Located in Erath, LA, the Henry Hub is a pipeline interchange and the delivery point for the New York Mercantile Exchange (NYMEX) active natural gas futures contracts.
 Natural gas from the Gulf of Mexico moves through the Henry Hub onto interstate pipelines serving the Midwest and the Northeast.
 See Hub, Spot Market.